Components for Internet Access Rules

 Use a Do Not Decrypt List to specify destinations that should not be decrypted by web security processes.
 You can create different Do Not Decrypt Lists for different regions or purposes.

-You can use the same Do Not Decrypt List that you use for IPS, or create one or more Do Not Decrypt lists to use only for security features included in the web profile.
+You can use the same Do Not Decrypt List that you use for IPS, or create one or more Do Not Decrypt lists to use only for security features included in the security profile.

 For details, see Important Information About Do Not Decrypt Lists.